fdkurnianto/CapstoneProject2/README.md

     │
     ├── docs               <- Documentation of your project │
     ├── notebooks          <- Jupyter notebooks.
-The naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+It is containing about data cleaning and data analytics.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting